vwmoose/Atarim/README.md

 ```

 ### Postman
-I have included a Postman collection to help when configuring Postman to making requests to test the endpoints.
+I have included a Postman collection for your convenience.
 It can be found in the root of this project.